papagala/buildpacks-poetry-demo/README.md

 2. Create `Procfile`, where the entrypoint for docker image will be specified (sample `Procfile` content: `web: python -m model`).
 See [Procfile format docs](https://devcenter.heroku.com/articles/procfile#procfile-format) for more information.
 3. Create `runtime.txt` where Python version will be specified
 4. Export `poetry.lock` into `requierments.txt`, used by buildpacks, with: `poetry export --without-hashes --format=requirements.txt > requirements.txt`
-5. Build Docker image with: `pack build --builder=heroku/buildpacks:20 registry.code.roche.com/one-d-ai/early-adopters/automated-docker-images/custom-model:v1`
+5. Build Docker image with: `pack build --builder=heroku/buildpacks:20 --creation-time now registry.code.roche.com/one-d-ai/early-adopters/automated-docker-images/custom-model:v1`

 ## Testing